Saturday, October 11, 2008

 Persian Celery Stew; My style!

-I did not update Tameshk In Kitchen for a long time now; Laziness I guess.
+I did not update Tameshk In Kitchen for some time now; Laziness I guess.

-Celery Stew is my favorite Persian stew and by far my Mom is the ultimate creator of this most delicious and often underestimated Persian stew; this recipe is based on my Mom tips, but this by no means is her Celery Stew, for Magic of cooking does not pass easily to one’s children:
+Celery Stew is my favorite Persian stew and by far my mom is the ultimate creator of this most delicious and often underestimated Persian stew.
+This recipe is based on my mom tips, but this by no means is her Celery Stew, for the Magic of cooking does not pass easily to one’s children:

-So here I will give you my version of the stew, which is limited to my American kitchen!
-Like most Persian stews, Celery Stew is best served with rice.
-I personally like it with bread as well but that is perhaps only me.
+So here, I will give you my version of the stew, which is limited to my American kitchen.
+Like most Persian stews, Celery Stew is best to be served with rice.
+I personally like it with bread, but that is perhaps only me.

-Farsi name for celery stew is Khoresht-e Karafs (Kho- Resh- T – e Ka- Ra- Fs)* and there are two kinds of celery stew: I divide them by color: red celery stew and green celery stew: the red one has tomato paste but just a little bit of mint and parsley.
+Farsi name for celery stew is Khoresh-t-e Karafs (Kho- Resht-e Ka- Ra- Fs)* and there are two kinds of celery stew: I categorize them by their colors: red celery stew and green celery stew.
+The red one has tomato paste with a little bit of mint and parsley.
 The green one doesn’t have tomato paste and it has a good amount of mint and parsley.
 By my own classification this is a Green Celery Stew.

 Ingredients:

 1½ lbs.
 Beef: Lean boneless beef cut into average (1inch) stew cubes.
 My mom uses lamb if you want to go with lamb use 2 pounds of lamb.
-I wash the beef before chopping.
+I rinse the meat before chopping.

 1 Celery Bunch: 4-6 cups of chopped celery: chop it into even slices; don’t make it too thin.
-It is better to buy a celery bunch rather than loose celery stalks, and used the leaves as well.
+It is better to buy a celery bunch rather than loose celery stalks, and used the leaves.

 2 Onions: average size, finely chopped